Skip to content

 6. Advocacy for vaccines

-The first consignment of vaccines has arrived in the DRC.
+The first consignment of mpox vaccines has arrived in the DRC.
 Similar consignments have arrived in other affected countries through donations from global stockpiles and through multilateral bodies.
-Amref is assisting Ministries of Health to put together vaccination plans.
+Amref is assisting Ministries of Health to put together mpox vaccination plans.
 In addition, we are participating in a programme on integrated immunisation across 22 countries.
 We are now adapting the existing programmatic plans to ensure mpox vaccination is integrated.

 6. Advocacy for vaccines